top of page

 happily ever after

-Real-Life Example
+Real-Life Example of the New Law

-Let’s say a couple got married out of community of property without accrual.
+Let’s consider a couple married out of community of property without accrual.
 One spouse built a successful business, while the other gave up their career to raise the children and manage the household.
+Under current rules, the stay-at-home spouse would walk away with nothing – unless they claimed spousal maintenance.

 Will This Affect All Antenuptial Contracts?

-No. Couples can still sign ANCs and exclude accrual.
-But this law introduces a built-in “fairness clause”.
+No, couples can still sign ANCs and exclude accrual.
+However, this law introduces a built-in “fairness clause.”
 If enforcing an ANC would lead to a seriously one-sided outcome, a court can intervene.
+It’s not about taking away your freedom to contract – it’s about protecting spouses from being left destitute when they contributed meaningfully to the marriage.

 contract signed